 What to see in Corinaldo?
 Corinaldo is a little village in the region Marche, not far from the beaches of Senigallia and Ancona, and surely worth a visit.
-As many of my favourite destinations, it is part of the Borghi più belli d’Italia, the most beautiful villages in Italy.
+Like many of my favorite destinations, it is part of the Borghi più Belli d’Italia, the most beautiful villages in Italy.

 What to see in Corinaldo